 Arkansas Tech University subscribes, in policy and practice, to high standards of shared governance.
 The complex variety of tasks performed by institutions of higher learning require interdependence amongst the Board of Trustees, the administration, the faculty and students.
-The faculty has primary responsibility for advice and recommendations in such fundamental areas as curriculum, research, faculty status, and aspects of student life that relate to the educational process.
-Responsibility for faculty status includes making recommendations for appointments, promotions, tenure and termination.
-Advice and recommendations in these matters is made by faculty action through established procedures outlined in this Faculty Handbook.
+The faculty has primary responsibility and oversight of such fundamental areas as curriculum, research, faculty status, and aspects of student life that relate to the educational process.
+Responsibility for faculty status includes appointments, promotions, and recommendations of tenure and termination.
+Oversight and recommendations in these matters is made by faculty action through established procedures outlined in this Faculty Handbook.